-This is an Initial Report on the Protection of IGO and INGO Identifiers in all gTLDs, prepared by ICANN Staff and the Working Group for public comment on the policy recommendation proposals currently under consideration by the PDP Working Group ("WG").
-This Initial Report has also been submitted to the GNSO Council on 14 June 2013.
-A draft Final Report, with proposed policy recommendations which take into account community input on this Initial Report and continued WG deliberations will be prepared by the Working Group.
-An additional public comment period will be provided for the draft Final Report for the WG's consideration in completing the Final Report prior to submission to the GNSO Council.
+This is a draft Final Report on the Protection of IGO and INGO Identifiers in all gTLDs, prepared by ICANN staff and the Working Group for public comment on the policy recommendations currently under consideration by the PDP Working Group ("WG").
+This draft Final Report has also been submitted to the GNSO Council on 20 Sept, 2013.
+The Final Report, with consensus policy recommendations will take into account community input on this draft and continued WG deliberations will be prepared by the Working Group.
+The Final Report will be submitted to the GNSO Council for their consideration.